kaisermann/aph/README.md

 Returns the classList of all divs
 [DOMTokenList(0), DOMTokenList(1), DOMTokenList(1)]

-3) aph identifies the type of the first entry (DOMTokenList), reads and caches its prototype methods and extends the array returned in step 2.
+3) aph identifies the type of the first entry (DOMTokenList) and creates a proxy which passes all functions to the DOMTokenList.prototype.
 The array will now be considered an Apheleia Wrapper.

 4) aph('div').classList.add('test-class','test-class-2')